vedmack/feedback_me/README.md

   - Using CSS3 Transition for sliding out the feedback widget (jquery used as a fallback for older browsers)
   - Multiple feedbacks on page (different locations)
   - Growl alike and super customizable dialog response for success/fail feedback sending
+  - Highly customizable notification response for success/fail feedback sending
   - Bootstrap support
   - jQuery UI themes support
   - 4 different possible locations to place the widget